twidi/django-adv-cache-tag/README.md

 In django, you can define many cache backends.
 But with the default cache templatetag, you cannot say which one use, it will automatically be the default one.

-`django-adv-cache-tag` can do this for your by provinding a settings, `ADV_CACHE_BACKEND` which will take the name of a cache backend defined in your settings.
+`django-adv-cache-tag` can do this for your by providing a setting, `ADV_CACHE_BACKEND` which will take the name of a cache backend defined in your settings.
 And by extending the provided `CacheTag` object, you can even define many backends to be used by many templatetags, say one for heavily accessed templates, one for the others... as you want.
-Read the `Extending the default cache tag` part to know more about this.
+Read the `Extending the default cache tag` part to know more about this (it's easy, really, but i already told you...)

 #### Settings